Shalinijha0701/ps1/README.md

-# Osto.one Cybersecurity Website
+# Osto Cybersecurity Website

-A modern, responsive website built for Osto.one - a cybersecurity startup focused on providing enterprise-grade security solutions for startups.
+A modern, responsive website built for Osto - a cybersecurity startup focused on providing enterprise-grade security solutions for startups.

 ## 🚀 Features